Reviews You Can Rely On

 Our Verdict

 The Bisinna 2 is a super inexpensive tent that retains a few key features that make it comparable to its pricier counterparts.
 It earns a Best Buy award for a sub-$100 model because it offers enough comfort and protection if you need a shelter for an overnight but don't go camping often enough to make spending more money worth it.
 We like that it has two side doors and a fly covering the entire tent, unlike other pricepoint options that use a partial fly.
 It has metal poles (instead of fiberglass), which is a big plus, and the vestibules are a nice addition to keep your gear protected and out of the elements.
-To see how it stacks up versus the competition, check out our review of the best budget backpacking tents.
+To see how it stacks up versus the competition, check out our review of budget backpacking tents.

 REASONS TO BUY